Cambridge South Hockey Club is donating equipment and raising funds to support One Thousand Hockey Legs

 “Cambridge South is delighted to be able to help children in India to enjoy and play hockey too.
 These children often have parents who work in very low paid jobs with little spare money for activities such as sport and where One Thousand Hockey Legs can step in to help give their children a positive focus, away from bad company, drugs or other temptations.
 Bhav had the chance to take some coaching sessions during his recent visit and saw the huge positive impact that hockey can have for these kids,” said Neil Sneade, secretary at Cambridge South Hockey Club.

-Jon Spratley, director at 42 Technology said: “42 Technology is already sponsoring the recently announced new junior section at Cambridge South and is pleased to extend our support to young hockey players in India too.”
+42 Technology is already sponsoring the recently announced new junior section at Cambridge South and is pleased to extend our support to young hockey players in India too.